Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Main results

-The initial step in our analysis is to derive an expression for the eigenvalue $\lambda= \lambda_{n, \tau}$ and the quantity $\delta= \delta_{n, \tau}$.
-This is necessary because the eigenvalue $\lambda$ of the matrix $\widehat \Sigma_\tau \widehat \Sigma_\tau\tp$, in general, depends on its entries in complicated and non-linear ways.
+The initial step is to derive an expression for the eigenvalue $\lambda= \lambda_{n, \tau}$ and the related quantity $\delta= \delta_{n, \tau}$.
+In general, the eigenvalue $\lambda$ of the matrix $\widehat \Sigma_\tau \widehat \Sigma_\tau\tp$, in general, depends on its entries in complicated and non-linear ways.
 We take an approach commonly seen in the random matrix literature (e.g. \cite{BaiYao2008,CaiHanPan2017,LiWangYao2017}) and express $\delta$ as the solution to an equation involving the determinant of certain random matrices.
-This is established in Proposition \ref{proposition - detequation } in which we express $\delta$ as the solution to the equation
+This is established in Proposition~\ref{proposition - detequation }: \begin{myprop}{2} Suppose Assumption~\ref{assumptions} and either Assumption~\ref{assumptions - tau fixed} or \ref{assumptions - tau div} hold.
+Then the ratio $\delta$ is the solution to the following equation